Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Introduction

 \subsection{Our contribution}

-We propose a new estimator, \emph{orthogonalized regression}, to obtain causal estimates via regression modeling for data with time-varying treatments and covariates.
+We propose a new estimator, \emph{nonlinear regression with residuals}, to obtain causal estimates via regression adjustment for data with time-varying treatments and covariates.
 We develop the case of linear regression, log-linear regression, probit regression and Cox regression, and we expect that further cases can also be handled.
 The method is computationally and conceptual simple; it requires only a sequence of standard regression fits and the operations are easily understood in terms of collinearity, a familiar topic in regression modeling.
-Secondly, we prove that our proposed method is a parametric g-formula method that overcomes the null paradox; it gives valid estimates even under the null.

 Our presentation proceeds as follows.
 In Section~\ref{sec:setting} we introduce our notation, explain the difficulty with regression modeling in our setting, and introduce our estimator.
 In Section~\ref{sec:methods}, we show that the estimator is indeed estimating the causal effect for linear, log-linear, probit, and Cox regression.
 In Section~\ref{sec:experiments}, we evaluate the proposed method in simple simulated examples, and then in Section~\ref{sec:example} we demonstrate it's use in a realistic setting.